nhuang37/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in the Department of Applied Mathematics & Statistics at Johns Hopkins University.
+I am a PhD candidate in the Department of Applied Mathematics & Statistics at Johns Hopkins University.
 I am very fortunate to be co-advised by [Professor Soledad Villar](https://www.ams.jhu.edu/villar/) and [Professor Carey Priebe](https://www.ams.jhu.edu/~priebe/).

 I have no special talent.
 I am only passionately curious.
 In particular, I am passionate about understanding learning --- including machine learning and natural learning --- from mathematical and statistical principles.